sequenceiq/blog-test/source/_posts/2014-09-14-database-upgrade-process.markdown

 * Thanks to Docker, all the work described here can be done offline (setting up the infrastructure can be done fast, on a dev's machine for example)
 * Liquibase changelogs can be executed individually or in group (by including subsets of changelogs) thus during the whole process we can adopt a step-by step approach

+If you have any questions or suggestions you can reach us on [LinkedIn](https://www.linkedin.com/company/sequenceiq/), [Twitter](https://twitter.com/sequenceiq) or [Facebook](https://www.facebook.com/sequenceiq).